gteeger/PiScale/README.md

 ![Multiplexer Circuit](https://i.imgur.com/cEFdBxD.jpg)

-This is an image of the circuit of the 4052 MUX.
-Each X and Y is connected to the white(A+) and green (A-) wires of a load cell;
+Above is an image of the circuit of the 4052 MUX.
+Each X and Y is connected to the white(A+) and green (A-) wires of a load cell.

 The pin connections are: